 - Lymph gland painful or tender to touch.

-- It is one-sided, meaning only one side of the body
+- Cervical lymph nodes is one-sided, meaning only one side of the body

 - Accompanied by a normal overlying skin findings, like ulceration, redness, warmth, or a rash.